winston-lab/chip-seq/README.md

 ### required files

 - Unpaired FASTQ files of ChIP-seq libraries.
 FASTQ files should be demultiplexed, with 5' inline barcodes trimmed.
 A separate pipeline for demultiplexing unpaired FASTQ files with 5' inline barcodes can be found [here](https://github.com/winston-lab/demultiplex-single-end).
 This pipeline has only been tested using Illumina sequencing data.

 - FASTA files:
     - the 'experimental' genome
-    - if any samples have spikeins:
+    - if any samples have spike-ins:
-        - the spikein genome
+        - the spike-in genome

 - [BED6](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format annotation files:
     - optional: annotations for data visualization (i.e. heatmaps and metagenes)